calliope-project/euro-calliope/templates/README.md

 ## Manipulating the model using file imports

-The `model.yaml` configuration file in each resolution sub-directory (e.g. `national/model.yaml`) specifies a list of other configuration files to bring together to describe the model.
-This list can be changed by the modeller to change between configuration files.
+The `example-model.yaml` configuration file in each resolution sub-directory (e.g. `national/model.yaml`) specifies a list of other configuration files to bring together to describe the model.
+This list can be changed by the modeller to select a combination of different configuration files.
 The final result is similar to the use of overrides, except that that model is *never* aware of the configuration being overridden.

-> national/link-all-neighbours.yaml -> national/enstoe-tyndp-links.yaml
+> Transmission links

-This change will replace a generic definition of transmission links with those defined by an ENTSO-E ten-year development plan 2020 scenario.
-The generic definition sets no transmission capacities and defines links as any countries with shared borders + a selection of pre-defined sub-sea links.
+There are no transmission links specified in `example-model.yaml` by default.
+At all resolutions, `link-all-neighbours.yaml` can be added to link neighbouring regions + a selection of pre-defined sub-sea links, but with no capacity limits.
+At the national resolution, transmission links can be set based on an ENTSO-E ten-year development plan 2020 scenario (`national/entsoe-tyndp-links.yaml`).
 The ENTSO-E links define all existing and planned international connections, including their predicted net transfer capacities (NTCs).

 ## Model components